 Customers are wonderful, but sometimes they forget that you have other things to do!
-So, how do you keep your customers happy (even the needy ones) while still getting all of your work done?
+So, how do you keep your customers happy (even the needy ones) while still being able to stay in control of your day?
 In my recent #AskAmmie video on my YouTube channel, I outline TWO helpful tips that will give you freedom from time-consuming customers!

 What should you do when your hour-long appointment shows up 15 minutes late?
 Here’s my advice: Show that you expect others to plan their time effectively and that your time is valuable.
 Set HARD STOP TIMES for ALL meetings.